 But when all is said and done the only reason that really matters

 is that the horn suits me (or I suit it).

 So if it's that good, why change it?

 tea with two spoons of sugar and a liberal dose of full cream milk.
-Over the years

-Yamaha had, plus a bit more...a sort of extra dimension.
-It wasn't brighter,
+the Yamaha had, plus a bit more...a sort of extra dimension.
+It

-had a few drawbacks - most notably the price on the Inderbinen
+also had a few drawbacks - most notably the price on the Inderbinen

 - and for me those drawbacks weren't things I was prepared to exchange

 It was then that I tried a Trevor